maxitg/SetReplace/Documentation/SymbolsAndFunctions/TypeSystem/README.md

 We have just started working on this new system as part of *SetReplace 0.4 Yellowstone*, and no specific types have been implemented yet.

-In the future, we will have multiple functions that generate these objects, such as `HypergraphSubstitutionSystem`, `MultisetSubstitutionSystem` and `StringSubstitutionSystem`.
+In the future, we will have multiple functions that generate these objects, such as `GenerateMultihistory`, `GenerateAllHistories` and `GenerateSingleHistory`.

+They will be able to take various computational systems as an argument, such as `MultisetSubstitutionSystem`, `HypergraphSubstitutionSystem` and `StringSubstitutionSystem`.

 We will also have properties implemented for some of these objects, e.g., `TokenEvenGraph`.
 These properties can transparently convert objects to the type required to evaluate them.